R05921078/botrun-chat/README.md

 The `speedySpeech` prop allows you to enhance the visual feedback of the speech-to-text functionality.
 When set to `true`, it changes the microphone icon to include a lightning symbol, indicating a "speedy" mode.
 The default value of this prop is `false`.

+### `messagesOnly` (`boolean`, optional)

+When `true`, the `InputContainer` component will not be displayed, and only the messages will be shown.
+This is useful for scenarios where you want to present a read-only view of the chat history.
+The default value is `false`.

 ## License

 This project is licensed under the MIT License.